USSR anti-religious campaign (1928–1941)

 The USSR anti-religious campaign of 1928–1941 was a new phase of anti-religious campaign in the Soviet Union following the anti-religious campaign of 1921–1928.
 The campaign began in 1929, with the drafting of new legislation that severely prohibited religious activities and called for an education process on religion in order to further disseminate atheism and materialist philosophy.
 This had been preceded in 1928 at the fifteenth Party congress, where Joseph Stalin criticized the party for failure to produce more active and persuasive anti-religious propaganda.
 This new phase coincided with the beginning of the mass collectivization of agriculture and the nationalization of the few remaining private enterprises.

 The main target of the anti-religious campaign in the 1920s and 1930s was the Russian Orthodox Church, which had the largest number of faithful.
-Nearly all of its clergy, and many of its believers, were shot or sent to labour camps.
+Nearly all of its clergy, and a number of its believers, were shot or sent to labour camps.
 Theological schools were closed, and church publications were prohibited.
 More than 85,000 Orthodox priests were shot in 1937 alone.
 Only a twelfth of the Russian Orthodox Church's priests were left functioning in their parishes by 1941.

 In the period between 1927 and 1940, the number of Orthodox Churches in the Russian Republic fell from 29,584 to less than 500 (1.7%) due to systematic demolitions of the churches and cathedrals.

 The campaign slowed down in the late 1930s and early 1940s, and came to an abrupt end after the commencement of Operation Barbarossa and the Invasion of Poland.
 The challenge produced by the German invasion would ultimately prevent the public withering away of religion in Soviet society.

 This campaign, like the campaigns of other periods that formed the basis of the USSR's efforts to eliminate religion and replace it with atheism supported with a materialist world view, was accompanied with official claims that there was no religious persecution in the USSR, and that believers who were being targeted were for other reasons.
 Believers were in fact being widely targeted and persecuted for their belief or promotion of religion, as part of the state's campaign to disseminate atheism, but officially the state claimed that no such persecution existed and that the people being targeted - when they admitted that people were being targeted - were only being attacked for resistance to the state or breaking the law.
 This guise served Soviet propaganda abroad, where it tried to promote a better image of itself especially in light of the great criticism against it from foreign religious influences.